Quick Guide to Seasonal Work

 Dormitory settings usually house 2 to 4 roommates in one room, so you have to be comfortable sharing your privacy among strangers.
 It is only a few months and it will give you some money to travel while doing easy work, that by no means takes much effort or skill.
 This does not mean you should do shitty work…it just means it is easy.

-Extreme sports, poverty and seasonal work do not really seem to bode well in the same sentence or do they.
+Extreme sports, poverty and seasonal work do not really seem to bode well in the same sentence, or do they.
 Well, it depends on your drive, determination, and what you are willing to sacrifice.
-People pay for entertainment and thrill and just because they can’t to hop a train, doesn’t mean they will not find that adrenalin rush elsewhere.
+People pay for entertainment and thrill.
 Maybe it’s on the slopes or in the air?

 If you have the gear to winter camp or you want to bum it on someone’s couch for a winter (cheap rent that way) and become a ski bum then look no further than mountain towns.
 Mountain towns are great for drinking, girls and skiing POW, plus you can save a little bit of money to travel onward after as they are normally just winter gigs and do not extend beyond March or April especially recently with global warming and climate shift.